Summer Safety with Water Babies

 No child should drown, and with the right water safety education – such as knowledge of the Water Safety Code – accidental drownings are preventable.
 Drowning Prevention Week is deliberately timed ahead of the school summer holidays when children spend more time outdoors and when vital water safety skills can help keep children safe.

-For free water safety advice, resources and online lessons, check out the Royal Life Saving Society here.
+For free water safety advice, resources and online lessons, check out the The Royal Life Saving Society here.